Key takeaways

 The Venture X offers a better rewards rate on hotels and rental cars compared to the Amex Platinum, so if you spend heavily in these categories, you might prefer the Venture X. And it may be easier to offset the cost of this card given that its annual fee is much lower.
 Plus, the Venture X’s other benefits can add a lot of value when you travel.

-• The Venture X provides up to $300 in annual travel credits for Capital One Travel purchases and 10,000 bonus miles each year on your account anniversary.
-Plus, it compensates you for your TSA PreCheck or Global Entry application fee with a statement credit of up to $100 every four years.
+The Venture X provides up to $300 in annual travel credits for Capital One Travel purchases and 10,000 bonus miles each year on your account anniversary.
+Plus, it compensates you for your TSA PreCheck or Global Entry application fee with a statement credit of up to $100 every 4 years.

-In addition, the card boasts a slew of travel-related perks, including unlimited access to Capital One Lounges and complimentary Priority Pass Select membership (which gets you access to more than 1,300 airport lounges around the world).
+In addition, the card boasts a slew of travel-related perks — including unlimited access to Capital One Lounges and complimentary Priority Pass Select membership (which gets you access to more than 1,300 airport lounges around the world).
 This Capital One credit card also offers cellphone protection of up to $800, trip cancellation and interruption coverage, travel accident insurance and rental car protection in case of damage or theft.
-Lastly, it grants you Visa Infinite Concierge benefits like help with buying tickets or making dinner reservations.
+Lastly, it grants you Visa Infinite Concierge benefits, like help with buying tickets or making dinner reservations.

 Why should you get the Amex Platinum?

-It takes more spending to trigger the Amex Platinum’s welcome offer, so if you’re not sure you can spend $8,000 within the first six months, you might be better off choosing the Venture X.
+It takes more spending to trigger the Amex Platinum’s welcome offer, so if you’re not sure you can spend $8,000 within the first 6 months, you might be better off choosing the Venture X.

 However, the Amex Platinum features other benefits with values that can add up fast if you use them consistently.